danieljackcox/instrcon/README.md

 * In general retest every instrument because they probably dont work anymore
 * Fix HP34401A - probably the most broken file
 * K2450 is also a bit broken and outdated, test on the actual device
+* on HP8656B and AN9310A the frequency and amplitude commands include units, expand support so user can input any unit they want
+* Check AN9310A IDN response

 # Contents